 The first place a UTI is likely to spread to is your dog's kidneys.
 Here they can cause struvite stones to develop, which will become a much more difficult health concern to treat than UTI.
 If these stones go undiagnosed and untreated, they can create obstructions in your dog's lower urinary tract, causing kidney failure and bladder ruptures.
 Not only that, but they can also cause complex infections to occur in your dog's kidneys, which are vital organs.
 While less common, UTIs have the potential to travel all the way up to your dog's heart.
 If you suspect that your dog has a UTI, don't let it go untreated.

 Even though treatment for UTIs is relatively simple, it's still best to take measures to prevent it from happening in the first place.
 While none of these precautions work all of the time, they will help prevent your dog from developing a UTI or other urinary tract conditions.

 The best thing you can do for your dog when it comes to their urinary health is to make sure that they are always getting enough to drink.
 Drinking clean, fresh water on a regular basis will keep toxins and waste moving through their body at a healthy rate.
-Frequent urinating also helps flush out their urethra, removing any bacteria or dirt build up.
-One of the most common causes of UTIs in dogs is holding their urine for too long, so make sure that they get frequent bathroom breaks as well.
-It also helps to keep your dog well groomed and bathed.
+Frequent urinating also helps flush out their urethra, removing any bacteria or dirt build-up.
+One of the most common causes of infections in dogs is holding their urine for too long, so make sure that they get frequent bathroom breaks as well.
+It also helps to keep your dog well-groomed and bathed.
 While dogs generally prefer to get dirty and stay that way, regular cleaning will prevent bacteria from making a home out of your pet.